 If a “red flag” occurred during the pregnancy that we did not recognize (but would have recognized if we enrolled in a “best practice” birthing class) would we, as parents, lacked effective internal controls?

 Fast forward to when the boys were toddlers.
-As parents, we did our best to “contain” the toddlers.
-Gates in the house and constant supervision when outside the house (is that “reasonable” parenting or perhaps “helicopter” parenting).
+As parents we did our best to “contain” the toddlers.
+Gates in the house and constant supervision when outside the house (some might even call it “helicopter” parenting).

 Yet, as the internal controls provisions instruct, “inherent in [the reasonableness] concept is a toleration of deviations from the absolute.”
 The test of a company’s internal control system is not whether occasional failings can occur.
 Those will happen in the most ideally managed company.”